• Home

 • |

-• Isopogon Formosus: Rose Coneflower
+• Isopogon formosus: Rose Coneflower

-Isopogon Formosus: Rose Coneflower
+Isopogon formosus: Rose Coneflower

-Isopogon Formosus is a plant that you probably won’t find in many plant nurseries.
-It is commonly know as the Rose Coneflower.
+Isopogon formosus is a plant that you probably won’t find in many plant nurseries.
+It is commonly known as the Rose Coneflower.
 It’s mainly restricted to Australian Native Plant nurseries probably because it can be considered in some circles to be difficult to grow.
-I’d successfully grown it before in my last garden so when I came across it about a year ago I thought it might be worth trying in my new garden.

-I did have some trepidation though, as it is a member of the proteaceae family and I wasn’t sure how it was going to cope with the phosphorus in my soil.
-Twelve month later though it is actually surviving quite well and in fact I’d forgotten it was in my garden until it came into flower recently as this is one of the real features of this Isopogon.
-Despite having prickly foliage, which isn’t always everyone’s cup of tea it does blend quite well into the rest of your garden right up until it comes into flower.
-When this happens you really can’t help but notice the bright purple cone like flowers.
-They really do put on quite a show.
+I did have some trepidation though, as it is a member of the Proteaceae family and I wasn’t sure how it was going to cope with the phosphorus in my soil.
+Twelve months later though it is actually surviving quite well and in fact I’d forgotten it was in my garden until it came into flower recently as this is one of the real features of this Isopogon.

-The Isopogon in my garden though is still only a year old so after it finishes flowering I’ll give it a light prune so that next season it will bush out and provide lots and lots of flowers.
+The Isopogon in my garden is still only a year old so after it finishes flowering I’ll give it a light prune so that next season it will bush out and provide lots and lots of flowers.

-The secret to growing this Isopogon Formosus is to grow it in reasonably well drained soil.
-It will grow quite happily in sand or gravel but if you have a clay soil just mound your garden bed or plant on a slope.
-A bit of moisture during the summer is also recommended but I’m sure this Isopogon only survived on rainfall last summer so I’d say that it is a reasonably drought tolerant plant.
-It’s also recommended not to grow it in hot humid climates but thats just a rule of thumb so if you do have this type of climate I’d say that the rewards of growing this Isopogon are certainly worth giving it a try.
+It’s also recommended not to grow it in hot humid climates but that's just a rule of thumb so if you do have this type of climate I’d say that the rewards of growing this Isopogon are certainly worth giving it a try.

 Related Posts